 It’s okay; you can be honest with us.
-We understand the challenges that local governments face in managing citizen requests, inquiries, and suggestions in the form of phone calls, text messages, walk-ins, emails, form submissions, and now even chatbot messages.
-If you’re overwhelmed by trying to manage the regular cadence of citizen communications and ensure your departments complete service requests timely, then it’s time to consider implementing a 311 and citizen request management (CRM) system.
+We understand the challenges that local governments face in managing resident requests, inquiries, and suggestions in the form of phone calls, text messages, walk-ins, emails, form submissions, and now even chatbot messages.
+If you’re overwhelmed by trying to manage the regular cadence of resident communications and ensure your departments' complete service requests timely, then it’s time to consider implementing a citizen request management (CRM) system.

-Not familiar with 311 and CRMs?
-Read our previous blog to get the 411 about these powerful community engagement tools (see what we did, there?).
-Then, if you already know that you can’t lose any more sleep over lost requests, inefficient workflows, and unsustainable spreadsheets, read on for ten things to look for in a 311 and CRM solution.
+Not familiar with CRMs?
+Read our previous blog to get the 411 about these powerful community engagement tools.
+Then, if you already know that you can’t lose any more sleep over lost requests, inefficient workflows, and unsustainable spreadsheets, read on for ten things to look for in a CRM solution.

 Ten Must-Have Features in a 311 and CRM Community Engagement Solution

-- The ability to convert citizen requests into service inquiries.
+1. The ability to convert requests into service inquiries.
 Ensure any community engagement solution you select is more than a correspondence repository.
-A significant number of citizen inquiries will likely need to be converted into service requests for your public works team and other departments.
-A system that automates that conversion, allowing you to track progress and follow up internally (with staff) and externally (with the citizen), will offer the greatest time-saving benefits.
+A significant number of inquiries will likely need to be converted into service requests for your public works team and other departments.
+A system that automates that conversion, allowing you to track progress and follow up internally (with staff) and externally (with the resident ), will offer the greatest time-saving benefits.

-- Automated external follow-ups to requesting citizens.
-Have you ever chased down the status of a service request only to forget to let the requesting citizen know the work is complete?
-Never miss another opportunity to validate for your citizens that your community is responsive to their needs.
-A modern 311 and CRM should allow you to easily follow up with the citizen when the work is complete to confirm that your administration has acted on their request.
+3. Automated external follow-ups to requesting citizens.
+Have you ever chased down the status of a service request only to forget to let the requesting resident know the work is complete?
+Never miss another opportunity to validate for your residents that your community is responsive to their needs.
+A modern CRM should allow you to easily follow up with the resident when the work is complete to confirm that your administration has acted on their request.

-- Social media integration.
-If your community is on social media (and you should be—here’s why), then your citizens are using tweets and posts as an avenue to send suggestions and submit requests.
+4. Social media integration.
+If your community is on social media (and you should be—here’s why), then your residents are using tweets and posts as an avenue to send suggestions and submit requests.
 A community engagement solution that does not integrate with your primary social platforms is not working hard enough for you and your community.

-- General feedback analysis.
-What do you do with the citizen feedback that does not need to be converted into a service request—the suggestions, opinions, ideas, and general concerns of the people your administration serves?
-For example, if your parks and rec department is considering building a splash park, residents may have opinions and ideas for where it should (or shouldn’t) be built.
+6. General feedback analysis.
+What do you do with the resident feedback that does not need to be converted into a service request—the suggestions, opinions, ideas, and general concerns of the people your administration serves?
+For example, if your parks and rec department is considering building a splash park, residents may have opinions and ideas about where it should (or shouldn’t) be built.
 The process of aggregating and analyzing such feedback when suggestions are supplied over several months and multiple channels can be prohibitive without a unified platform.
-Ensure no citizen insights are ever lost by choosing a 311 and CRM that stores all feedback in a single repository and allows for reporting about general citizen feedback and sentiments.
+Ensure no resident insights are ever lost by choosing CRM that stores all feedback in a single repository and allows for reporting about general feedback and sentiments.
 Such feedback may have the potential to serve as your community’s next impactful initiative or campaign.

-- Documentation of individual citizen correspondence.
+7. Documentation of individual correspondence.
 Communities move forward thanks to the efforts of their most engaged citizens.
-By choosing a 311 and CRM that allows you to document and save all communications and correspondence with individual citizens, you can better serve the needs of your citizenry—one voter at a time.
+By choosing a CRM that allows you to document and save all communications and correspondence with individual residents, you can better serve the needs of your community—one voter at a time.